Andrej Dunaev is represented by Rayfield Allied worldwide.

 Associate Artist Manager:

-Recent successes include his American debut as Don Ottavio Don Giovanni at Los Angeles Opera.
+Past successes include his American debut as Don Ottavio Don Giovanni at Los Angeles Opera.
 At Deutsche Oper am Rhein he sang Il Duca Rigoletto, and Rodolfo La Boheme and returned to Dresden’s Semperoper to revive the role of Tamino Die Zauberflote.
 The artist made his role and house debut as Des Grieux Manon at Oper Basel, and joined Edmonton Opera in Canada to appear as Lensky in the company’s 50th Anniversary production of Eugene Onegin.

 Originally from Siberia and educated as a bayan-player before he took up his vocal studies at Moscow State Conservatory, Mr. Dunaev won several significant vocal competitions before accepting a position in the ensemble at Deutsche Oper am Rhein in Dusseldorf, where he remained for six seasons, appearing in such roles as Ferrando Cosí fan tutte, Don Ottavio, Macduff Macbeth, Cassio Otello, Ismaele Nabucco, Alfredo La Traviata, Fenton Falstaff, Nemorino L’elisir d’amore, Laertes Hamlet, Edgardo Lucia di Lammermoor and Sinovij Lady Macbeth of Mtsensk.
 He became a member of the permanent company in Dresden at the Semperoper in 2010, appearing there as Alfredo, Rodolfo, Faust, Alfred Die Fledermaus, Narraboth Salome and Almerich Iolanta.